top of page

 So Does Flooring Fall Under G3?

-Flooring is typically governed by Clause E3 (Internal Moisture), which ensures floors resist water penetration and damage.
-However, under certain circumstances — especially in residential kitchens or sculleries — building officials may assess whether flooring in these zones also supports the intent of G3, particularly when it comes to cleanliness and potential contamination risks.
+In short: not directly.
+Flooring is primarily governed by Clause E3 (Internal Moisture), which ensures floors resist water penetration and damage.
+However, in certain circumstances—particularly in residential kitchens or sculleries—building officials may evaluate whether flooring in these zones supports the intent of G3 in terms of cleanliness and contamination risks.

-• Flooring under food prep benches or islands, where spills are common
+• Flooring under food prep benches or islands where spills are common

 • When flooring forms part of a continuous hygienic envelope in high-end or commercial-style kitchens